-This was a timely thesis – in 1953, when Liberal managers transformed Louis St. Laurent from a dour corporate lawyer into a silver-haired grandfather.
+This was a timely thesis in 1953 when Liberal managers transformed Louis St. Laurent from a dour corporate lawyer into a silver-haired grandfather.
 Staffers even had St. Laurent pose on a swing with a toddler.
-The strategy didn’t save St. Laurent in 1957: easy come, easy go.
+The strategy didn’t save St. Laurent in a1957 election.
+Easy come, easy go.
 In 1965 “branders” told Lester Pearson to lose his trademark bowtie after focus group testing suggested it made the Prime Minister appear effete.

 Still Brand Command stands fast.
 Readers are told media manipulation is hip, now, happening.
 Marland has a breezy style uncluttered by contradictory research.
 An example: “Containment of off-message remarks in Canadian politics is now an art form,” he writes, citing a 2014 statement by an MP that legislators should use miniature video cameras to “prevent besmirchment”: “Apparently the MP was so worked up into a state of paranoia about inopportune encounters destabilizing his personal brand and the party’s brand that his anxiety and poor judgment did just that,” Brand Command states.
 The incident raised questions “about the state of Canadian democracy in the digital age.”

 This is demonstrably misleading.
-I knew the MP in question, a libertarian named Peter Goldring.
+I knew the MP in question, libertarian Peter Goldring.
 In 2011 he was falsely charged by an Edmonton constable with impaired driving.
 Goldring suffered public embarrassment and expulsion from the Conservative caucus till his acquittal in 2013.
-Goldring liked mini-cams because he didn’t trust Edmonton police, with cause.
+Goldring liked mini-cams because he didn’t trust Edmonton police.
 The omission of these facts by Professor Marland is striking.

 By Tom Korski